-The Investment Adviser may seek to cause us to participate in transactions sponsored by what it believes to be high-quality financial sponsors.
+The Investment Adviser may seek to cause us to participate in transactions sponsored by what it believes to be trusted financial sponsors.
 The Investment Adviser believes that a financial sponsor's willingness to invest significant equity capital in a portfolio company is an implicit endorsement of the quality of that portfolio company.
 Further, financial sponsors of portfolio companies with significant investments at risk may have an ability, and a strong incentive, to contribute additional capital in difficult economic times should financial or operational issues arise so as to maintain their ownership position.

-e) Investments in different borrowers and industries
+e) Investments in different borrowers, industries and geographies

-The Investment Adviser seeks to invest our assets broadly among portfolio companies and across industries.
-The Investment Adviser believes that this diversified approach may reduce the risk that a downturn in any one portfolio company or industry will have a disproportionate impact on the value of our portfolio, although we are permitted to be a non-diversified investment company.
+The Investment Adviser seeks to invest our assets broadly among portfolio companies, across industries and geographical regions.
+The Investment Adviser believes that this approach may reduce the risk that a downturn in any one portfolio company, industry or geographical region will have a disproportionate impact on the value of our portfolio, although we are permitted to be non-diversified under the 1940 Act.